Skip to main navigation Skip to content

 Mater's package offer for Maintenance Services

-Mater has tabled a three-year offer for the 2026 Maintenance Services Enterprise Agreement.
+Mater has tabled a proposed three-year Maintenance Services Enterprise Agreement, commencing in 2026.

-The proposed agreement outlines a three‑year term with wage increases and updates to allowances, supporting Mater's ongoing commitment to a strong, sustainable in-house maintenance and engineering service
+The offer includes wage increases and updated allowances, reflecting Mater’s ongoing commitment to maintaining a strong, sustainable in-house maintenance and engineering service.

-Mater is now putting this offer to you for voting, however, it will only be applied if there is a majority ‘yes’ vote in the upcoming ballot.
+This proposed agreement is now being put to eligible employees for a vote.
+It will only take effect if a majority ‘yes’ vote is achieved in the upcoming ballot.

-It’s important that every eligible employee has a voice and that means participating in the vote.
+It’s important that every eligible employee has their say—so we encourage you to participate in the vote.

 Key dates